Expand all

 - for patients with poor blood circulation or clotting problems.

-- A history of previous delayed union or non-union, or
+- A history of previous delayed union or non-union.

 - chronic diseases such as diabetes, osteoporosis, obesity, malnutrition.